FIWARE-Ops/docs.TourGuide/docs/visualization/wirecloud/how-to-receive-events.md

-Input endpoints must be declared into the widget template before it can be used by the javascript code of the widget.
+Input endpoints must be declared into the widget template before it can be used by the JavaScript code of the widget.
 To do so, open `config.xml` and add an `<inputendpoint>` element into the `<wiring>` section.
 The final result should look like:

     <wiring>
         <inputendpoint